ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 | FortiGate Virtual Appliance | Service VMs | Any | Port 443 | Allow |
 | F5 BIG-IP | Service VMs | Any | Port 443 | Allow |
 | Any | Any | Any | Any | Deny |
 {: caption="Table 6.
-NSX ESG firewall configuration" caption-side="top"}
+NSX ESG firewall configuration" caption-side="bottom"}

 ## IBM workload NSX edge
 {: #nsx-networking_services-wkld-nsx-edge}

 The IBM workload ESG is part of a simple topology that is intended for workload network communication.
 The following section describes the design intent of where to attach workloads to a network within a vCenter Server instance.
 This is a starting point for attaching on-premises networks and IP spaces to a particular vCenter Center instance and is the basis for a true Hybrid Cloud architecture.

-A customer network that is attached to both the public and private {{site.data.keyword.cloud_notm}} networks allows for workload access to and from internet facing traffic.
+A customer network that is attached to both the public and private {{site.data.keyword.cloud_notm}} networks allows for workload access to and from internet-facing traffic.
 The network also allows for a site-to-site VPN to be created from either public or private {{site.data.keyword.cloud_notm}} networks.
 This allows for drastically decreased time to value regarding connecting to on-premises networks since it can take months to bring up a dedicated wide area network (WAN) due to customer security requirements.
 However, after a dedicated link is in place, you can flip the VPN over to traverse that link.
 This action doesn't affect the overlay network inside the VPN tunnel or within the vCenter Server instance.
 After this is done, the public interface for the workload ESG can be removed if needed from a security perspective.

 The topology in the following figure consists of the following NSX components:
 * NSX Edge appliance (ESG)